Impression of Laos: A Big Thing for Laid-Back Travelers

 However, with untouched beauty, Laos is a big thing for you if you are a laid-back traveler: from brilliant pagodas to ancient heritages, from breathtaking waterfalls to the idyllic Mekong River.
 It's surprisingly gorgeous.

 I bet no place in Laos is more popular than Luang Prabang.
 Once called as "the last refuge of lovers and dreamers", Luang Prabang lies in the valley where the Nam Khan River flows into the Mekong River.
-It was the royal capital of the country until 1975 and declared as a UNESCO World Heritage city.
+It was the royal capital of the country until 1975 and was declared a UNESCO World Heritage city.
 It has many Buddhist temples, including Wat Xieng Thong, Laos' most enchanting temple, and Wat Mai, the former residence of the head of Laotian Buddhism.

 Morning Alms-giving Ritual

 However, Luang Prabang is not all about it.
-You may also lose yourself in the timelessness of the nature in many ways: a cruise upstream on the Mekong River, a visit to the impressive Kuang Si Waterfalls, where you can cool off with a refreshing swim in the pools, or a climbing to the top of Mt.
-Phousi for a panoramic view of the city and the orange sunset… Which ones you like most?
+You may also lose yourself in the timelessness of nature in many ways: a cruise upstream on the Mekong River, a visit to the impressive Kuang Si Waterfalls, where you can cool off with a refreshing swim in the pools, or climbing to the top of Mt.
+Phousi for a panoramic view of the city and the orange sunset… Which ones do you like most?

 Laos' largest city, Vientiane, can never be missed from your list.
 Although this is the largest city in this country, modernity still fails to speed it up.
-Vientiane retains its relaxing charm with low buildings, old Buddhist temples, and outstanding French colonial architectures.
+Vientiane retains its relaxing charm with low buildings, old Buddhist temples, and outstanding French colonial architecture.

 Great Sacred Stupa